Asashou/notes/06_mpl_matrices/06_mpl_matrices.md

 ### more matplotlib, numpy matrices and ndarrays

+#### more matplotlib

+- create a new empty figure with `plt.figure()`

+- many different kinds of plots:

+    - scatterplots
+    - histograms
+    - bar charts
+    - 3d plots

+- subplots
+    - `plt.subplot()`

+- `.matplotlibrc` file for changing defaults
+    - builtin styles?
+    - matplotlib.style.available

+- pyqtgraph is good for fast high performance plotting
+    - requires qt5, and does everything directly in opengl

+#### matrices and ndarrays

 - multidimensional arrays, indexing, slicing, axis arg
     - rows vs. columns vs. hypercolumns
     - `-1`, `:`, `...`, `::2`, `::-1`